Transforming society to limit global warming

-The challenge of climate change
+The challenge posed by climate change

-Measures against climate change
+Measures to counter climate change

 As at August 2022, 193 of 197 signatory parties have ratified the Paris Agreement.
 The agreement requires each state to declare what it intends to do to protect the climate.
-These nationally determined contributions (NDCs) comprise a broad range of highly specific measures.
+These nationally determined contributions (NDCs) comprise a broad range of highly specific and differentiated measures.
 Nepal, for instance, intends to fight deforestation, while Chile has pledged to expand the use of solar and wind power.
-Whether or not the voluntary commitment approach of the Paris Agreement must submit ambitious new targets to the United Nations.
+Every five years, the signatories to the Paris Agreement must submit ambitious new targets to the United Nations.
 This is an essential step, as even if the current NDCs are met – which in itself seems questionable – they will still fall far short of the two-degree target as things currently stand.